 Schedule a Free Consultation with Oberheiden P.C.
 Today

 Oberheiden, P.C. represents clients across the country who are facing federal criminal investigations.
 Our money laundering attorneys are former federal prosecutors and seasoned federal defense attorneys who have helped thousands of clients achieve successful outcomes from criminal investigations.
 To see who we can help you, contact us today for a free and confidential consultation.
-Our attorneys are standing by seven days a week, even on weekends, to take your call.
+Our attorneys are standing by seven days week, even on weekends, to take your call.

 Oberheiden P.C.
 888-680-1745